 What is split yellow peas?

-Split yellow peas mean yellow peas after removing its skin.
+Split yellow peas mean yellow peas after removing their skin.
 Just like chana dal is made from whole black chickpeas.
 In our Bengali cuisine, these split yellow peas are motor dal.

 Where to get white peas?

-In Kolkata aka West Bengal, white peas or ghugni’r korai are easily available in every local grocery store.
+In Kolkata, even all over West Bengal, white peas or ghugni’r korai are easily available in every local grocery store.
 Though outside Bengal, you may try it in local supermarkets or malls.
 However, it is available in every online store, like, big basket or amazon.

 What to do if yellow peas are too hard to get boiled?